List of Drag Race contestants: Background

-As of 2025, Jujubee, Alexis Mateo, Eureka O'Hara, and Ginger Minj have appeared more than any other contestants on Drag Race, competing on four different seasons each.
-Several other queens have competed on three seasons, including Shangela (the first to do so), Gia Gunn, Latrice Royale, Manila Luzon, Pandora Boxx, Yara Sofia, Mo Heart, Monét X Change, Shea Couleé, Trinity the Tuck, Ra'Jah O'Hara, Silky Nutmeg Ganache, Jimbo, Mayhem Miller, Scarlet Envy, Pakita, Roxxxy Andrews, Shannel, Vanessa Vanjie Mateo, Cheryl Hole, Kennedy Davenport, Lemon, Alyssa Edwards, Aja, Cynthia Lee Fontaine, Jorgeous, and Soa de Muse.

-As of 2025, six previous contestants have died.
+As of 2026, eight previous contestants across the franchise have died.
 Season 2 contestant Sahara Davenport died of heart failure in 2012, at age 27.
-Davenport was in a long-term relationship with season 3 contestant Manila Luzon at the time.
+She was in a long-term relationship with season 3 contestant Manila Luzon at the time.
 Season 8 and All Stars 3 contestant Chi Chi DeVayne died of complications from scleroderma and pneumonia in 2020, at age 34.
 UK series 2 contestant Cherry Valentine died by suicide in 2022, at age 28.
 Thailand season 2 contestant Bandit died in 2023, at age 38.
-UK series 1 Winner and All Stars 7 contestant The Vivienne died in 2025, at age 32.
-RuPaul’s Drag Race series 4 and All Stars 6 contestant Jiggly Caliente died in 2025, at age 44.
+UK series 1 winner and All Stars 7 contestant The Vivienne died of complications from a ketamine overdose in 2025, at age 32.
+Season 4 and All Stars 6 contestant Jiggly Caliente died from sepsis in 2025, at age 44.
 She also co-hosted Drag Race Philippines.
+Down Under season 1 contestant Maxi Shield died from throat cancer in 2026, at age 51.
+Philippines season 4 contestant Misua died in their sleep in 2026, at age 27, prior to the season being aired.

 U.S. seasons

 RuPaul's Drag Race and RuPaul's Drag Race All Stars

-The original series RuPaul's Drag Race has crowned seventeen winners: BeBe Zahara Benet, Tyra Sanchez, Raja Gemini, Sharon Needles, Jinkx Monsoon, Bianca Del Rio, Violet Chachki, Bob the Drag Queen, Sasha Velour, Aquaria, Yvie Oddly, Jaida Essence Hall, Symone, Willow Pill, Sasha Colby, Nymphia Wind, and Onya Nurve.
+The original series RuPaul's Drag Race has crowned eighteen winners: BeBe Zahara Benet, Tyra Sanchez, Raja, Sharon Needles, Jinkx Monsoon, Bianca Del Rio, Violet Chachki, Bob the Drag Queen, Sasha Velour, Aquaria, Yvie Oddly, Jaida Essence Hall, Symone, Willow Pill, Sasha Colby, Nymphia Wind, Onya Nurve and Myki Meeks.

 RuPaul's Drag Race All Stars, a spin-off series in which past contestants return to compete for a spot in the Drag Race "Hall of Fame", premiered in 2012.
-There have been nine seasons and ten winners, the result of a tie in the fourth season.
-The winners, in chronological order, are: Chad Michaels, Alaska, Trixie Mattel, Monét X Change and Trinity the Tuck, Shea Couleé, Kylie Sonique Love, Jinkx Monsoon, Jimbo, Angeria Paris VanMicheals, and Ginger Minj.
+There have been eleven seasons and twelve winners, the result of a tie in the fourth season.
+The winners, in chronological order, are: Chad Michaels, Alaska, Trixie Mattel, Monét X Change and Trinity the Tuck, Shea Couleé, Kylie Sonique Love, Jinkx Monsoon, Jimbo, Angeria Paris VanMicheals, Ginger Minj and Crystal Methyd.